Tob1asDocker/rpi-java/README.md

 # Java 8 (OpenJDK; JRE and JDK) on Raspberry Pi / ARM

-### NOT MAINTAINED AND DEPECATED
+### NOT MAINTAINED AND DEPRECATED

-This image is not maintained and is depcreated!
+This image is not maintained and is deprecated!

 Please use the following images: